ShockSoc/ShockSoc.github.io/README.md

 # README #

+This repo contains the source for [shocksoc.org](http://www.shocksoc.org).

+It uses Flask with Jinja2 for templating.

+## Contributing ##

 ## Local Development ##
 To edit and run locally, you will require a recent version of Python 3 and pip.